EMAp/sibgrapi-2014/call-for-wvis.md

 ### Reviewing Process

 All papers will be reviewed by the four chairs organizing WVIS 2014.
 We will be looking for promising and novel ideas in unpublished work, or high-quality published work.
 The chairs will prepare a short summary of the evaluation for all papers submitted, and eventually suggest minor corrections for accepted submissions.
+Since we are considering unpublished and published work, in this edition of WVIS the accepted submissions will not have a formal publication, but instead will have have their paper title and abstract published in the web-page of the event.
 The authors of accepted papers will present their work in a fast forward session (1-2 mins), and a poster presentation session (1 hour).
 Instructions for the fast-forward session, as well as poster guidelines, will be given upon the notification of accepted papers.

 ### Preliminary Agenda